 In that previous version - dubbed Brass and later Clay - we implemented batch payments.
 It added a lot of complexity to achieve a very dubious cost decrease.
 Apart from that we briefly flirted with various ideas on decreasing the costs like probabilistic payments, payment channels, plasma, and so on and so on, and until recently, none of them seemed to be ideal and mature enough to use right away.

 It all changes with the new Golem.
 That's because the new Golem uses our new, upgraded, ERC-20-compliant token, which, by the way, all current GNT holders already have an ability to migrate to, thanks to the recently-enabled migration process.

 While the new token's ERC-20 compliance enables integration with a whole lot of other contracts and DeFi platforms present in the Ethereum ecosystem, it also, specifically, enables integration with zkSync.
-And zkSync happens to be our answer to the aforementioned problem of increasing transactions costs in the Ethereum mainnet.
+And zkSync happens to be our latest answer to the aforementioned problem of increasing transactions costs in the Ethereum mainnet.

 zkSync is a new layer-2 protocol that enables scaling of transactions both in terms of cost and throughput while preserving close-to-mainnet security thanks to the underlying zero-knowledge proofs that are used to validate the correctness of its state changes.

 Importantly, contrary to some alternative solutions that we have considered, zkSync is mature enough that it's already live on the Ethereum mainnet and thus it will - obviously - be there for us when the new Golem itself is launched to mainnet.